jaalto/project--cygwin-cygbuild/doc/README.txt

         There is also command 'make publish-cygwin'.
 See RELEASEDIR variable in etc/makefile/* for more information.

-    Releasing cygbuild package

-        Made packages are found under directory `.build/' from where files can be uploaded:

-            make USER=username sf-upload-release

-        Log in to project page, select [Admin] page and button to [File Releases].
-Follow the page's instructions and use button [add release].
-The release name is YYYY.MMDD.HHMM.

-        Select "File Type" to "i386; .exe; 32-bit Windows".
-To upload documentation, use following make target:

-            make USER=<SF_LOGINNAME> sf-upload-doc

-        To make package available for Cygwin setup.exe installer:

-            make cygwin-setup-ini-update
-            make USER=<SF_LOGINNAME> sf-upload-cygwin-setup-ini
-            make USER=<SF_LOGINNAME> sf-upload-cygwin-release

     Source packages

         See make target `release-cygwin-source'.